Ruth Lowe

 Ruth Lowe (August 12, 1914 – January 4, 1981) was a Canadian pianist and songwriter.
 She composed the first Billboard top 80 song "I'll Never Smile Again".

 Early life

 Born in Toronto but raised in Glendale, California, Lowe returned to her birth country of Canada as a young woman and began working as a pianist.
 In 1936, Lowe was working in the 'Song Shop' in Toronto when Ina Ray Hutton brought her all-female band (the Melodears) to town.
 Her piano player had taken ill, and Hutton was frantically trying to locate a good-looking blonde lady replacement.
 Lowe auditioned, and became the regular pianist in Ina Ray's band.
 At age 23 in 1938, Lowe married Harold Cohen, a Chicago music publicist.
-It was a happy marriage that only lasted one year until Cohen's death during an operation in 1939.
+It was a happy marriage that only lasted one year until Cohen's death of kidney failure during an operation in 1939.
 In her deep grief, Lowe returned to live in Toronto.
 In her apartment, she composed "I'll Never Smile Again".